Sigrid the Haughty: Other appearances

 The Danish historian Saxo Grammaticus has similar information as the Heimkringla, writing that Eric the Victorious' widow Syritha had married Sweyn Forkbeard after having spurned Olaf Trygvasson.

 One further point that has been cited in favor of Sigrid's historical existence is that the holdings of the Danish kings in medieval Sweden were known as "Syghridslef"—'the legacy of Sigrid'.

 Contemporary chroniclers

-There is scant material in medieval chronicles to provide details regarding the marriages of Sweyn of Denmark and Erik of Sweden:
+There is exiguous material in medieval chronicles to provide details regarding the marriages of Sweyn of Denmark and Erik of Sweden: